The Perfect Day Trip to Salzburg from Vienna

 Salzburg Cathedral

-After strolling down Gettreidegasse, make your way to the beautiful Salzburg Cathedral.
+After strolling down Gettreidegasse, I suggest you make your way to the beautiful Salzburg Cathedral.
 Salzburg was run by the Catholic church until the early 19th Century and, because of this, there are countless beautiful churches to see in the city.
 The most beautiful and imposing of which is the main cathedral.

 You can visit the cathedral free of charge, though there is a donation booth where you can give money if you wish.
 This is by no means required for entry, however.